 As highlighted above, we will not know whether these changes will be implemented until early in 2021.

 Until the changes come in for the private sector it’s important that contractors assess the IR35 status of their assignments correctly in order to ensure they pay the correct tax.

-In this webinar, we look at what the forthcoming changes to IR35 mean for contractors working through a Personal Service Company.
+In this webinar, we looked at what the changes to IR35 mean for contractors working through a Personal Service Company.
 We explain the impact on existing or future contracts, how you can get your IR35 status checked ahead of April, and what you may want to do post-April to mitigate against the changes.

 We held a Q&A after the webinar which is available below [Skip to Q&A]

-The government has included clauses in the legislation to ensure medium or large businesses do not set-up arm’s length companies or subsidiaries to procure services from PSCs.
+The government has included clauses in the legislation to ensure medium or large-sized businesses do not set-up arm’s length companies or subsidiaries to procure services from PSCs.
 The legislation will apply to the parent company based on the aggregate amount of turnover and the aggregate amount of the balance sheet total of the connected entities.

 There’s no small business exemption for public sector organisations and the legislation will apply to all end-clients engaging PSC workers in the public sector.

-These arrangements place most of the responsibility for administering an SDS on the end-client and/or the fee payer (if an Agency is involved).
+These arrangements place most of the responsibility for administering an SDS on the end-client and/or the fee payer (if an agency is involved).

 It’s the responsibility of the end-client to establish arrangements to consider any disputes from PSCs about the SDS.
 The legislation does not specify how such arrangements should work in practice but does state a time limit of 45 days to respond, in writing, to the PSC with the outcome of the review of the dispute.